 - 8:30, Olivia Gwinnett, Linear Codes and Their Properties: This project aims to highlight connections between branches of theoretical math and their applications to cryptography.
 In this case we are looking at how Galois geometries can be applied to coding theory.
 We will introduce the concept of linear codes with an emphasis on the subset of Reed-Solomon codes.
 These codes are important in error detection and correction. - 8:50, Emily Vasquez, Finding the Relationship Between Triangles and the Pythagorean Theorem Using Calculus: The Pythagorean Theorem can be proven in many different ways using different fields of math.
-In this talk, we will discuss one proof that utilizes techniques from (multivariable) calculus to show a triangle is a right triangle if and only if the triangle's sides, a, b, and c, satisfy the Pythagorean identity a+b=c. - 9:10, Mayah Teplitskiy, Elliptic Curves and Diophantine Stability: In 2023, Ray and Weston defined the notion of diophantine stability at l for an elliptic curve E/K defined over a number field K and a prime l.
-We provide a brief discussion of Galois theory and algebraic number theory, while building up intuition and implications for possible answers to the following question: For a fixed elliptic curve E/K and a fixed prime l > 3, what number fields K allow E/K to satisfy the property of being diophantine stable at l? - 9:30, Uri Tomer, Newton Polygons of Polynomials Composed with Eisenstein Polynomials: We construct the field of p-adic numbers and discuss some of its properties.
-We then introduce the concept of a Newton polygon of a polynomial with coefficients in Zp We prove a theorem about the Newton polygon of a one segment Newton polygon, f, composed with an Eisenstein Newton polygon, g.
-The theorem states that the Newton polygon of f ∘ g is the Newton polygon of f stretched by a factor of the degree of g.
-Finally, we discuss a conjecture about the Newton polygon of f ∘ g will again be stretched by a factor of the degree of g.
+In this talk, we will discuss one proof that utilizes techniques from (multivariable) calculus to show a triangle is a right triangle if and only if the triangle's sides, a, b, and c, satisfy the Pythagorean identity a+b=c. - 9:10, Mayah Teplitskiy, Elliptic Curves and Diophantine Stability: In 2023, Ray and Weston defined the notion of diophantine stability at \( \ell\) for an elliptic curve $E{lK}$ defined over a number field K and a prime \( \ell\).
+We provide a brief discussion of Galois theory and algebraic number theory, while building up intuition and implications for possible answers to the following question: For a fixed elliptic curve $E{lK}$ and a fixed prime \( \ell\) > 3, what number fields K allow $E{lK}$ to satisfy the property of being diophantine stable at \( \ell\)? - 9:30, Uri Tomer, Newton Polygons of Polynomials Composed with Eisenstein Polynomials: We construct the field of p-adic numbers and discuss some of its properties.
+We then introduce the concept of a Newton polygon of a polynomial with coefficients in $Z_p$ We prove a theorem about the Newton polygon of a one segment Newton polygon, f, composed with an Eisenstein Newton polygon, f, f is the Newton polygon of f is tretched by a factor of the degree of f.
+Finally, we discuss a conjecture about the Newton polygon of f if f has more than one segment.
+The conjecture states that the Newton polygon of f is f will again be stretched by a factor of the degree of f.
 We provide some evidence to support this conclusion. - 9:50, Diep (Emma) Vu, How Can the Fast Adaptation of Cross-Accented Speech Recognition Architecture Help Virtual Assistants Mitigate Racial Bias?
 My project aims to address the challenge of accent speech recognition and racial biases in Automatic Speech Recognition (ASR) systems, specifically focusing on African American Vernacular English (AAVE).
 In particular, this research explores the potential of fast adaptation techniques by utilizing a Transfer Learning approach to enhance the performance of transformer models in recognizing accents and dialects not adequately represented in the training data.
 By using the Corpus of Regional African American Language (CORAAL), my approach involves meticulously cleaning and extracting features from the dataset to prepare it for thorough training and testing of an ASR model trained on a large-scale dataset, DeepSpeech by Mozilla.
 The performance evaluation, based on the Word Error Rate (WER) metric, compares the model's accuracy.
 Overall, the average WER for the CORAAL dataset running with pre-trained DeepSpeech is at 25.89%, which is higher than the ground truth for Standard American English at 11.82%, with the outlier from Lower East Side, New York (LES) in CORAAL region at 65.94%.
 The results of this project not only have the potential to significantly contribute to the advancement of more accurate and unbiased ASR systems but also provide valuable guidance for mitigating racial biases in Natural Language Processing (NLP), thereby fostering a fair and equitable application of ASR technology.